silasdavis/bosmarmot/example/basic-app/README.md

 This will install burrow, create a new chain as necessary.

-If successfully you will see continuous output in your terminal, you can shutdown Burrow by sending the interrupt signal with Ctrl-C, and restart it again with whatever state has accumulated with `make start_chain`.
+If successful you will see continuous output in your terminal, you can shutdown Burrow by sending the interrupt signal with Ctrl-C, and restart it again with whatever state has accumulated with `make start_chain`.
 If you would like to destroy the existing chain and start completely fresh (including deleting keys) run `make rechain`.
 If you would like to keep existing keys and chain config run `make reset_chain`.

 You can redeploy the contract (to a new address) with `make redeploy`.
 The node app will then use this new contract by reading the address deploy.output.json.
 Be sure to do this if you wish to modify simplestorage.sol.